 The hole sizes are designed to attract non-swarming bees like the Red Mason Bee, Leafcutter Bee and other solitary bees.
 These friendly bees are productive and safe around children and pets.
-The bees are naturally attracted to holes in wood, and this solitary beehive provides a habitat that has become harder to find in modern gardens.
+The bees are naturally attracted to holes in wood and bamboo, and this solitary beehive provides a habitat that has become harder to find in modern gardens.

-Sustainable materials: Made from FSC certified cedar, this solitary beehive is bee-friendly, natural, and sourced sustainably.
+Sustainable materials: Made from bamboo, this solitary beehive is bee-friendly, natural, and sourced sustainably.

 Attract friendly bees: This beehive has been designed to attract non-swarming bees only such as the Red Mason Bee and the Leafcutter Bee.
 These are perfectly safe species for pets and children to be around.

 Did you know that bees and other pollinators are responsible for the pollination of nearly three quarters of the plants that produce 90% of the world’s food?
 A third of the world’s food production depends on bees!